geoffatkin/hobson/README.md

         <run task="jar"/>
     </step>

-Within the jar task, ${input} is a multi-fileset equivalent to ${bin1,bin2}, so the jar command can be defined as:
+Within the jar task, ${input} is a multi-fileset equivalent to ${bin1,bin2}.
+The jar command uses a for-each loop to create a -C argument for each one:

     <task name="jar">
         <cmd>${jar} cf ${output.filename}